The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Formalization of The Decision-Sampling Hypothesis

 The key is that the \textit{same} $V^\pi$ appears in the decomposition for both policy components. \end{remark}

-\begin{remark}[When imperfect attribution arise?]
+\begin{remark}[When unbalanced attribution arise?]
 Consider a reward structure where: \begin{itemize} \item The immediate reward for sampling depends on sequence length: $r_{\text{sample}} \sim O(L_k)$ \item The immediate reward for decisions is scalar: $r_d \sim O(1)$ \item Future value recursively depends on these asymmetric immediate rewards \end{itemize} Then $\Phi_{\text{sample}}$ must encode "accumulated future sampling costs" while $\Phi_d$ encodes "accumulated future decision costs", which are fundamentally different scales.
 This is precisely what happens with the KL penalty, as we show in the section 3.3. \end{remark}

-\begin{remark}{Operational Identification of Decision Actions} he decomposition into $\pi_{sample}$ and $\pi_{d}$ is an analytical abstraction—the model architecturally remains a single next-token predictor.
-However, decision actions can be operationalized through identifiable proxy tokens that signal verification or revision intent.
+\begin{remark}{Operational Identification of Decision Actions} Although the decomposition is analytical, decision actions can be operationalized through identifiable proxy tokens that signal verification or revision intent.
 In our experiments, we detect decision boundaries via lexical markers including "I'll go back and check", "Let me recompute", "I made a mistake" and similar verification phrases.
 The token sequence following such markers until the next candidate answer constitutes a decision action, while extended generation of reasoning and answers constitutes sampling actions.
 This operationalization enables the calibration reported in Section 4.2: we estimate $p_d|C$ and $p_d|W$ by observing stopping and resampling behavior conditional on answer correctness, where "resampling" is identified by the presence of revision markers followed by a new solution attempt \end{remark}